activa/iridium/README.md

 }
 ```

-(note that you can use public fields or properties)
+- *Note 1: You can use public fields or properties*
+- *Note 2: There's actually no need to use the PrimaryKey attribute because you can define naming conventions for your classes.
+The default naming convention handles the case above.*

 Connect to a storage backend: